debezium/debezium-examples/unwrap-smt/README.md

 +------+------------+-----------+-----------------------+
 ```

-Verify that Elasticsearch has the same content
+Verify that Elasticsearch has the same content:

 ```shell
 curl 'http://localhost:9200/customers/_search?pretty'
 {